 The most important thing here is to read the lease.
 Make sure that tenants do that to understand the terms.
 Simple labels aren't enough here.

-What an NNN Lease Doesn't Include
+What NNN Leases Don't Include

 Even if the lease is an absolute net lease, it doesn't cover every single expense associated with the commercial property.
 Though a true absolute net lease with a good tenant is considered a turnkey property from the investor's or landlord's perspective, they do contain expenses that the tenants aren't responsible for.